cloudcheflabs/chango-private-docs/docs/features/trino-gw.md

 ### Activate and Deactivate Trino Clusters

 `Chango Trino Gateway` provides the feature of activation and deactivation of trino clusters.
+If one of the backend trino clusters is deactivated, trino queries will not be routed to this trino cluster.
+If the trino cluster is activated, then trino queries will be routed to this trino cluster.

 If the configuration of backend trino clusters is updated, the backend trino clusters need to be restarted.
 In order to provide `Zero Downtime to Run Trino Queries`, `Chanog Trino Gateway` provides such feature of activation and deactivation of trino clusters.